soxueren/atsd/integration/aer/README.md

 ATSD adapter in Axibase Enterprise Reporter and Axibase Fabrica creates a hierarchical representation of metrics collected in ATSD and makes them available for querying in reports.

-In order for Axibase Server to group ATSD metrics into virtual tables, metrics need to be tagged with `table` tag.
+In order for the Axibase Server to group ATSD metrics into virtual tables, metrics need to be tagged with the `table` tag.

-## Enable `table` tag in Metrics List
+## Enable the `table` Tag in the Metrics List

-* Login into ATSD
+* Login into ATSD.
-* Open **Admin:Server Properties** page
+* Open the **Admin:Server Properties** page.
-* Add `table` tag to `metric.display.tags` property
+* Add the `table` tag to the `metric.display.tags` property.

 ![Server Properties](metric-table-tags.png)

-* Click Apply Changes and open Metrics tab to verify that the `table` tag is visible in Metrics list
+* Click Apply Changes and open the Metrics tab to verify that the `table` tag is visible in the Metrics list.

 ![Metrics List: table tag](metrics-table-tag.png)

-## Apply `table` tag to Metrics
+## Apply the `table` Tag to Metrics

-* Enter partial metric name in Name Mask to filter Metric list by name. `*` and `?` wildcards are supported.
+* Enter partial metric name in the Name Mask to filter Metric list by name. `*` and `?` wildcards are supported.
-* Set Page Size (Display on Page) to 1000
+* Set Page Size (Display on Page) to 1000.

 ![Metric List: filter](metric-list-filter.png)

 * Click checkbox to select filtered metrics.
-* Make sure that grouped metrics have the same tags, for example, group df.disk_used, df.disk_used_percent, and other df.* metrics into one table since their shared tags are file_system and mount_point.
+* Make sure that grouped metrics have the same tags.
+For example, group `df.disk_used`, `df.disk_used_percent`, and other `df.*` metrics into one table since their shared tags are `file_system` and `mount_point`.
-* Enter a name that describes this group of selected metrics and click [Apply]
+* Enter a name that describes this group of selected metrics and click [Apply].

 ![Metric List: apply tag](metric-table-tag-apply.png)

-* Verify that selected metrics have the `table` tag set
+* Verify that selected metrics have the `table` tag set.

 ![Metric List: applied tag](metric-table-tag-applied.png)

-* Repeat the process to group metrics into tables
+* Repeat the process to group metrics into tables.

 ![Metric List: tag all](metric-table-tag-all.png)

-## Discover Metric Tables in Axibase Server
+## Discover Metric Tables in the Axibase Server

-* Login into Axibase Server
+* Login into the Axibase Server.
-* Open Admin:Warehouse Tools page
+* Open the Admin:Warehouse Tools page.
-* Select `Reload Schema Cache` action
+* Select the `Reload Schema Cache` action.
-* Select `View Schema Cache` to ensure that new metric groups are present as tables in reloaded schema.
+* Select `View Schema Cache` to ensure that new metric groups are present as tables in the reloaded schema.

 ## Configure ATSD Proxy

-Configure Axibase Server to serve as an ATSD proxy so that widgets stored in Axibase Server can optionally query data in ATSD transparently.
-In this configuration Axibase Server redirects an API request received from the client, executes the request against
+Configure the Axibase Server to serve as an ATSD proxy so that widgets stored in the Axibase Server can optionally query data in ATSD transparently.
+In this configuration, the Axibase Server redirects an API request received from the client, and executes the request.

-* Open **Admin:Settings:** page in AxibaseServer, expand SERVER section
+* Open the **Admin:Settings:** page in the Axibase Server and expand the `SERVER` section.
-* Enter a full URL to ATSD into `REDIRECT URL` field including username and password as follows:
+* Enter a full URL to ATSD into the `REDIRECT URL` field, including username and password as follows:
 `schema://atsd_user:atsd_user_password@atsd_host:atsd_port`

 Example: